LeonAppDev/Document/ImportantBussinessService/SetupSSL.md

    Here we use Let's encrypt to create an free ssl
 ## Steps
-    There is a guid on
+    There is a guide on
     https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04

     1. Install certbot on the servcer, the process is a little bit different with the article above, should get reference with certbot site.